 In the fall of 2019, Caron Maria Records released a 2 song Limited Edition 45 RPM Vinyl Record titled 'Sister Rain' which is hand cut at the Ellis Avenue Analog Studio in Summerland BC by Thurein Myint who also produced 'Mountain of Youth' and 'Northern Shining Star Woman'.

 Kym is currently writing a one-woman play and has spent week-long playwright retreats in Wells at the Sunset Theatre as part of the Exploration Series.
 Her play ‘Her Blood Runs Through My Braids’ is an expose honouring her four Grandmothers and how their lives have taught and inspired her.
-The play is still in the development stages with a projected completion date in the Summer of 2020.
+The play is still in the development stages.

 Kym was raised among musicians.
 Inspired by her eclectic background and draws on the sometimes harsh realities of searching for her own identity as an Indigenous woman who was no stranger to adversity.
 Yet somehow her experiences are translated into lyrics that elevate our hearts.